wadesalazar/open-vds/README.md

 to configure with default build settings.
 Now its possible to do `$ make -j8` to build and `$ make install` to install the package.
 To specify a custom install location specify the -DCMAKE_INSTALL_PREFIX=PATH cmake argument.
+OpenVDS requires some dependencies on linux.
+These dependencies are transient from the different network storage integrations.
+Currently these packages are required:
+- curl
+- openssl
+- boost
+- xml2

 #### Windows Visual Studio
 Much like on Linux its possible to generate a project in a build folder and build it using native tools.